 She is a graduate of California State University, Northridge and Golden Gate Baptist Theological Seminary in Mill Valley, California.
-Janet and her husband, Mike, have two married children – Cameron, who lives with his wife Jessica in Nashville, TN and Caitlin, who lives with her husband Matthew in Washington, D.C.
-Caitlin and Matthew are expecting their first child in October.
+Janet and her husband, Mike, have two married children – Cameron, who lives with his wife Jessica in Nashville, TN and Caitlin, who lives with her husband Matthew and son in Washington, D.C.

 Emily Harbin joined First Baptist as the Minister to College Students in August 2017.
 She leads Wednesday night Bible studies, and teaches the College Sunday School class.
 Emily also coordinates activities for students including local mission projects and fellowship events.
 She is passionate about intergenerational activities, and works to connect students into the life of the church.

 A retired High School Principal from Oconee County, Mark joined the staff of First Baptist Church in the Fall of 2014.
 He oversees the overall maintenance and scheduling of the church facility.